ethan-funny/Google-Alfred3-Workflow/README.md

 ![configure proxy port](https://raw.github.com/ethan-funny/Google-Alfred3-Workflow/master/screenshots/config-proxy-port.png)

+If you want to disable socks proxy, use `gsc 0`.

 ### Handy Tips

 In addition to get google search results, this workflow also provides some wonderful tips.

 - `Enter` key to open the selected item in default browser.